Nominee and successor flexi access drawdown

 • Scheme administrators can only nominate a beneficiary for flexi-access drawdown if there are no surviving dependants or nominees of the planholder.

-What are nominee and successor flexi-access drawdown?
+What is nominee and successor flexi-access drawdown?

 Only a dependant could receive a drawdown pension on the planholder's death before 6 April 2015.
-Now a nominee or nominees can also receive a drawdown pension.
+Now a nominee, or nominees, can also receive a drawdown pension.
 This is called nominee flexi-access drawdown.

 And on their death, a successor or successors can take a drawdown pension.
 This is called successor flexi-access drawdown.

-Who are a nominee and successor?
+Who can be a nominee and successor?

 nominee is anyone nominated by the planholder or the scheme administrator who is not a dependant.
 The scheme administrator can only nominate someone where there is no surviving dependant, individual or charity nominated by the planholder.